-- A snap fit built in the direction shown in the image to the left will be much stronger.
+- A snap fit built in the direction shown above will be much stronger.

 - Wall thickness.

 - Minimum 1mm fillet on the edge of the male part of the snap-fit to distribute stress concentration.

 Snap-fit should be printed in this orientation so that the bending is not applying stress against layer boundaries but 90° to them, giving even force on each layer.
 This means that you will usually need to print parts in awkward orientations just for the tabs.
 You will need lots of support.

 You can certainly print in a less awkward position at the expense of the strength of the tab, acknowledging that “this is a prototype, we can show you that it closes perfectly like this, though due to FDM limitations we might break the tabs opening it again.
 So we’ll be careful.”

 A commonly used method for cheaply joining injection moulded parts is with snap fits.
 These are good shapes for plastics because they stay within the geometric constraints of mould making and use plastic’s ability to deform elastically and then snap back into shape.
 Because snap fits are designed for plastic, they are easily adapted for 3D printing…on the XY plane.
 Most 3D printer users know that objects printed on desktop FDM printers are significantly more susceptible to failure in tension along the Z axis (pointing out of the build plate) than in X and Y, because of the inter-layer boundaries.
 Since snap fits usually have thin cross-sections (to reduce the bending moment of the clip), 3D printed snap fits must be printed “laying down” on the build plate, lest they risk shearing after repeated use.